mtorres253/mtorres253.github.io/chapt-11/index.md

 ---
 layout: default
 title: Altruism and Acts of Kindness
-description: The final skill I will be talking about is altruism.
-Practicing acts of kindness and being of service to others is beneficial in many ways.
 ---
 # Chapter 11: Altruism and Acts of Kindness
 The final skill I will be talking about is altruism.
 Practicing acts of kindness and being of service to others is beneficial in many ways.